MinaGong/customer_segmentation/README.md

     * Used the Elbow Method to determine the optimal number of clusters.
     * Trained the model and analyzed the resulting segments, identifying key profiles like "High-Value & Frequent Shoppers" and "Lapsed Customers."

-* **DBSCAN Clustering**:

-    * Utilized a k-distance plot to find the optimal eps parameter.
-    * Applied this density-based approach as an alternative method for identifying core customer groups and outliers.

-* **Model Evaluation & Comparison** :
+* **Model Evaluation** :

-    * Calculated the Silhouette Score to quantitatively measure the quality and separation of the clusters from both models.
+    * Calculated the clustering scores (Silhouette scores, Calinski–Harabasz Index, Davies–Bouldin Index) to quantitatively measure the quality and separation of the clusters from the model.

-* **Visualization and Interpretation** :

-    * Used Principal Component Analysis (PCA) to visualize the customer segments in 3D space.
+    * Visualization: Used Principal Component Analysis (PCA) to visualize the customer segments in 3D space.

-Derived actionable business insights from the characteristics of each identified customer cluster to inform marketing and strategy.
+    * Business Insight: Derived actionable business insights from the characteristics of each identified customer cluster to inform marketing and strategy.

-* **K-Means Cluster Profiles** : Understanding Your Customers The K-Means algorithm successfully identified three distinct customer segments, which are clearly separated when visualized with PCA.
+* **K-Means Cluster Profiles** : Understanding Your Customers\
+The K-Means algorithm successfully identified three distinct customer segments, which are clearly separated when visualized with PCA.

     * **Cluster 0** Seasonal Weekend Buyers (15%): \